Title: |

 The course is being evaluated in 3 ways:

-- a feedback session with a small group of students at the end of each block
+● a feedback at the end of each course component

-Feedback is communicated to lecturers and analysed during the steering-group meetings which take place twice a year: just after the course and again when starting the organisation of the next course.
+Feedback is communicated to lecturers and analysed during the steering-group meetings which take place twice a year: after the English version organised from early September to end of December, and the French version which takes place from March to end of June.
 Adjustments of content, methods and teaching staff are made accordingly.

 Positive aspects: